The best way to tell your customers about exciting discounts, promos, new products: email.

 Don’t forget it’s a great opportunity for product placement, and helping your readers find the products they’re looking for with a sleek menu.

-Privy Email allows you to easily place different pre-made banners for different campaigns, and track your results.
+Privy Email allows you to easily place different pre-made email banners for different campaigns, and track your results.
 Try it out for free here.

-Email banner FAQ
+Email banner design FAQs

 How to create an email banner?

 Use a tool like Canva or what’s available in your ESP to create a banner template you can reuse.
 Make sure to include your brand colors, name and logo.
-Keep the design simple and free of distractions.
+Keep the email banner design simple and free of distractions.
 Make sure you’ve got space to include promo copy when necessary, or that you’ve got a few templates you can use for different email campaigns.
-Include things like product photos and discount offers, and try to have a general header style option you don’t have to customize in case you’re trying to send a newsletter ASAP.
+Include things like product photos and discount offers, and try to have a general email header design style option so you don’t have to customize in case you’re trying to send a newsletter ASAP.

 What size should an email banner be?